bmcclannahan/NLP-Sentiment/README.md

 **1) Recurrent Neural Network (RNN) Based (aka The Baseline)**

 This is the first NLP based model for sentiment analysis task.
 It consists of Recurrent Neural Network (RNN) based nodes with learnable parameters.
-First, each word is vectorized using a dictionary vector, followed by passing through the
+First, each word is vectorized using a dictionary vector, followed by passing through the 100-D per word embedding layer.
+Then, we have RNN nodes, outputting hidden state (next layer input).
+Finally, the last hidden state output passes through the fully connected (FC) layer to yield the sentiment result.

 ![](figs/the_baseline2.png)